 If there are any areas of concern, this is the correct place to address them.
 Strike an upbeat tone here and avoid excuses.
-Also explain your issue clearly and focus most of the essay on the correction for the issue.
-For example, for a disciplinary issue, demonstrate that you learned from the experience and have been an ideal citizen since.
+Also, explain your issue clearly and focus most of the essay on the correction for the problem.
+For example, for a disciplinary matter, demonstrate that you learned from the experience and have been an ideal citizen since.

-Low GPA issues should be explained here.
-If there is a grade of C or below on your transcript the admissions committee will want to know why, and feel comfortable it is an outlier.
+You should explain any low GPA issues here.
+If there is a grade of C or below on your transcript, the admissions committee will want to know why and feel comfortable it is an outlier.
 For academic questions, emphasize your improved performance later in your college career or in work or classes since college.

 Need even more Kellogg MBA essay tips and advice?
 Contact Stacy Blackman Consulting for a free analysis of your candidacy.
 For more details on the application process, visit the Kellogg MBA Admissions website.